Joint Custody and School Decisions in Arizona

 WARNING: THIS CASE WAS OVERRULED BY THE ARIZONA COURT OF APPEALS IN THE CASE OF NICAISE vs. TALIB.

+Some people want to know about the relationship between joint custody and school decisions in Arizona.
 The Arizona Court of Appeals issued a ruling on the issue of the standard of proof the court must apply to determine school placement in Arizona when the parents do not agree.

 If a child can be precluded from attending a private religious school solely because one parent objects on religious grounds and if a parent can be required to pay for tuition for a private religious school as a part of the child support obligation in the case of Jordan v The Honorable John Rea.